 Our Summer Associate Program is one of the most important elements of our recruitment efforts.
-We hire a small group of exceptional law students to participate in our summer program.
-Our program is competitive externally, but cooperative and friendly in-house.
-For summer 2020 we are recruiting a class of 2-3 summer associates for our Washington, DC, office.
+We hire a group of exceptional law students to participate in our summer program.
+Our program is competitive externally, but cooperative and supportive in-house.

 Every summer associate is assigned two mentors — a Principal and an Associate.
 The Principal mentor has the “seasoning” to give advice in any circumstance, while the Associate is not too far removed from his/her own experience as a summer associate and will understand even the most basic concerns.
 They both work to integrate the summer associates quickly and thoroughly into our culture.
-Mentors meet with summer associates as often as necessary to assure smooth assimilation and to guide, coach, and listen.
+Mentors meet with summer associates as often as necessary to ensure smooth assimilation and to guide, coach, and listen.
 These mentor relationships are often the beginnings of lasting friendships.

 Summer associates work on real assignments for real clients.
 All assignments are made centrally to ensure that everybody gets challenging, substantive legal work similar to projects we give our junior associates.
-We make an effort to assign projects in the particular areas for those summer associates who express a particular interest or to provide a well-rounded experience for those who want a broader experience.
+We make an effort to assign projects in the areas of interest for those summer associates who express a particular interest, or to provide a well-rounded experience for those who want a broader experience.
 Summer associates frequently develop an interest in practice areas that they had not previously considered, and we endeavor to promote their exposure to new areas.

 Once an assignment has been made, summer associates meet with assigning attorneys, initially for detailed instructions, then as often as necessary for questions, follow-up, and feedback.
 We also include summer associates in client meetings, teleconferences, depositions, and court appearances whenever possible so that they can experience for themselves the full extent of our service to our clients.